B1Z0N/ArraySortings/README.md

 ArrayElement<int>::reset();
 // start counting from zero
 ```
-You could manually diasble/enable some of the counting fascilites:
+You could manually diasble/enable some of the counting facilites:
 ```c++
 ArrayElement<int>::off_on_cmp_count(true)
 // means turn on comparison counting